orlevii/mlserving/docs/README.md

 A framework for developing a realtime model-inference service.

 Allows you to set up an inference-endpoint for you ML Model easily.

+## Motivation
+Data Scientists usually struggle with integrating their ML-models to production.

+`mlserving` is here to make the development of model-servers easy for everyone.

 ## Table of Contents:
 1. [Installation](#intallation)